xengeo/java-fundamentals/playwright/03_playwright_in_junit.md

 test, and then creating a new page (tab) which we can reference within the tests.

-## Adding a test
+## Working with Playwright in JUnit

-Now all that's left to do is incorporate our Makers test.
-If we want to create a test which prints the page title into the terminal, all we have to do is add the following test snippet within our `MakersTest` class:
+Now all that's left to do is incorporate our code for browsing the Makers site.
+If we want to create a function which prints the page title into the terminal, all we have to do is add the following snippet within our `MakersTest` class:

 ```java
     @Test